 International Women's Day

-The Northern Territory Office of Gender Equity and Diversity provides grants to support activities, projects and celebrations for International Women’s Day across the Northern Territory.
+The Office of Gender Equity and Diversity provides grants each year to support activities, projects and celebrations for International Women’s Day across the NT.

 It grew out of women’s struggle for better working conditions and the right to vote into a movement that sought equality and justice for all women.